 June Garden Tips

 As usual, we are beating the drum about pH soil testing.
 Start out right, rather than find out after plants seem to fail that your pH was off.
 We provide this test for free.
 Just bring in a tablespoon or more of your soil and we can let you know what you’re working with

 Watering.
 While there are a few showers on the horizon, there seem to be no real soakers in the near future so plan for dry ahead.
 A good deep watering on hot, dry days should go a long way, especially with new plantings.
 Containers may need to be watered more than once a day.
-Remember, new plantings rely on deep watering so their roots can grow downward into the soil, where they will be more likely to eventually find water on their own.
-Don’t we all sometimes think any water is better than no water?
-Sprinkling a little water on plants often encourages roots to stay at the surface where they shouldn’t be for the long haul.
+Remember, new plantings rely on deep waterings so their roots can grow downward into the soil, where they will be more likely to eventually find water on their own.
+And, believe it or not, light watering does the opposite, encouraging roots to stay at the surface where they shouldn’t be for the long haul.
 So, deep watering less often is key to establishing new plants.

 Soaker hoses save you money on water and save plants from the threat of disease.
 Water soaking directly into the ground to the roots of plants keeps water off areas that don’t need it.

 Check containers often!
 Here’s a tip for watering container gardens.
 Check it by weight.
 This is how we check water needs here at the garden center.
 If your container feels light when you lift it or lift a corner of it (if it’s heavy), then it’s time for a thorough soaking.
 Hanging baskets can be pushed up from below to check weight.
 Containers should almost dry out before watering again.
 Also, make sure you’ve planted containers in something with drainage holes, otherwise plant roots will rot.